anmvu/MediaWebApp/readme.md

 ###<a name="types"></a>Types

-Type is pretty self explanatory - use are describing each component in a room.
+Type is pretty self explanatory - used to describe each component in a room.
 If you're describing a projector, the type is projector.
 The list of types would be made into a list and can be modified for removal or addition.
 Any modifications in the type list can only be made by an authorized user.

 ###<a name="assets"></a>Assets